Ammar Badwy | Posted on January 30, 2023

 The future of pharma: 5 things that will change the pharmaceutical industry

-The world is changing, and so the pharma market is.
-The pharmaceutical industry is one of the most strict and regulated markets, which is not strange because the entire industry is built on procedures and double-checks to guarantee safe medicines.
-The downside, however, is that it made the market conservative without room for innovation.
-We are at the beginning of some significant changes in the pharmaceutical industry: In this blog, I’ll share with you 5 things that will change the pharma market in the next 10 years!
+The world is changing, and so is the pharma market.
+The pharmaceutical industry is one of the strictest and most regulated markets out there.
+It makes sense, considering that the entire industry is built on procedures and double-checks to guarantee safe medicines.
+The downside, however, is that it made the market conservative without leaving any room for innovation.
+With all the recent technological advances, we’re in a digital era where companies need to adapt to survive.
+So, it’s only fair to say that we’re experiencing the beginning of some significant changes in the pharmaceutical industry: In this blog, I’ll share with you 5 things that will change the pharma market in the next ten years!

 1. Culture in pharma organizations

-The culture of a company refers to the attitude and behavior of an organization and its employees.
+A company’s culture refers to the attitude and behavior of an organization and its employees.
 Most companies in the pharmaceutical industry have a corporate culture where hierarchy defines their organization.
-This worked fine for years.
-But since half of the workforce are Millennials nowadays, things are starting to change.
+This mindset worked fine for years.
+But since half of the workforce consists of Millennials nowadays, things are starting to change.

-80% of millennials say that personal growth is the most important part of a company’s culture.
-These agile cultures where you work in small groups where everyone is equal, are not limited to tech companies in Silicon Valley anymore.
-Also, large enterprises started to rewrite their culture.
+For instance, 80% of millennials say that personal growth is the most important part of a company’s culture.
+These agile cultures, with characteristics like working in small groups with a minimal hierarchical structure, are no longer limited to tech companies in Silicon Valley.
+Following the trend, large enterprises also started to rewrite their culture.